This advice applies to Scotland. Change country

 It can also require someone to reveal where you are.
 Anyone who breaks a Forced Marriage Protection Order can be sent to prison for up to two years and receive a fine of up to £10,000.

-If you are the victim of a forced marriage or if you are worried about someone who is at risk of being forced into a marriage, as well as contacting the police, you could also contact the Scottish Government's Forced Marriage Helpline, which is a free, confidential helpline available 24 hours a day and staffed by trained advisers.
+If you are the victim of a forced marriage or if you are worried about someone who is at risk of being forced into a marriage, as well as contacting the police, you could also contact the Scottish Domestic Abuse and Forced Marriage Helpline, which is a free, confidential helpline available 24 hours a day and staffed by trained advisers.
 The Helpline number cannot be traced.
-The Forced Marriage Helpline is 0800 027 1234.
-More information about forced marriage is also available on the yourrightscotland.org website.
+There is information about forced marriage on the website and this is available in 80 languages

 If you are afraid that you may be forced into marriage abroad, you should, before travelling, contact the Forced Marriages Unit for advice.